imaginabit/markdown-cv/index-en.md

 ### EVAGD, Altia, Consejería de Educación, Government of the Canary Islands

 - Moodle Platform for Educational Centers in the Canary Islands
-- Moodle Development: Design and development of an advanced system for backup management and content sharing (SCORM, H5P) for Moodle.
+- Design and development of an advanced system for backup management and content sharing (SCORM, H5P) for Moodle.
 - Module Creation: Development of specific Moodle modules for functionalities, such as data integration from the Ministry's API, and displaying teacher and student data while respecting security restrictions.
 - Advanced Frontend Development: Implementation of robust user interfaces using asynchronous JavaScript (AMD, RequireJS) to optimize the user experience.
 - Integration of the solution with Alfresco and microservices, implementing retry and polling logic to ensure file consistency and reliability amidst synchronization challenges.